The Net Worth of Wayne Rogers

 Sources of His Wealth

-In 1977 he co-founded a Mississippi River barge company, Delta Pacific Transportation.
+Rogers was also a principal owner of a Mississippi River barge company, Delta Pacific Transportation.
 He eventually sold the company's 25 barges for scrap, earning $2 million.

 "Put it in a savings instrument that's very safe, where you're going to make a little money and not speculate.
 Look, you have to ask yourself, 'Am I trying to preserve capital or make money?'
 You've got to ask those questions.
 If you put it in the bank, you'll make a little money.
 You won't make a lot, but you're not going to lose it."